 Well, there is no one answer to this.
 There are many players in the market.
 Some are FREE and others are PAID.
 Each having their own pros and cons.

 However, if you are looking for a decent free VPN, I recommend TunnelBear.
 In the free account, you get 500 MB bandwidth.
 Or you can try Hotspot Shield (has ads) Some older guides suggest Hola free VPN.
 Avoid that, it’s not safe.

 First Install Tunnelbear client.
 It’s available for Windows, MAC, Android, iOS.
 Next, create a free account, enable the service (you’ll see ON/OFF button there) and switch to the country you want.
 Now, if you refresh the page, the video will start playing.

 ProTip: Most video sites only check for location (IP address) in the starting of the video.
-So once the connection is established and the video start playing, you can turn OFF your VPN and stream on your regular internet.
+So once the connection is established and the video starts playing, you can turn OFF your VPN and stream on your regular internet.

 I have been using this workaround for a few years now, and it worked for many popular video hosting services.
 Overall what it means is, you can stream 100’s of hours of content with just 500 MB of data.
 Not bad.
 Right?

-|Works on both desktop and mobile||Do not work with console or media streaming devices like Chromecast, Xbox or Apple tv etc|
+|Works on both desktop and mobile||Do not work with console or media streaming devices like Chromecast, Xbox or Apple tv, etc|

 |Connection is encrypted||Slow down your connection speed|

 |Limited free version is available||The good ones are paid|